Black Diamond Open Space

-Black Diamond Open Space (BDOS), which is located in rural King County outside of the city of Black Diamond, is comprised of multiple sites totaling 1,100 acres owned by King County Parks and 80 acres in conservation easement.
+Black Diamond Open Space (BDOS) is located in rural King County North of the city of Black Diamond and south of the city of Maple Valley, is a 1,240-acre multi-use King County Park.

 Black Diamond Open Space is managed as three geographic units:

 This area is the largest and most publicly used portion of BDOS.
 It is located north of the city of Black Diamond on both sides of SR 169 and includes Ravensdale Lake and Creek.
 The lake, creek corridor, and a few large wetlands have a forested buffer; most of the site is young forest or shrubs.
 Trails appropriate for non-motorized use crisscross the property, with the main point of entry off of SR 169 (where King County is currently constructing parking lots).
 King County Parks' Green-to-Cedar River Regional Trail is planned for future development through this unit, west of SR 169.